 “Initial Term” shall have the meaning set forth in Section 3 below.

-“Provider” shall mean NBP Energy Pipelines, L.L.C.

-“Provider Default” shall have the meaning set forth in Section 13.2.

-“Provider’s Deficiency Quantity” shall have the meaning set forth in Section 13.2.

-“Maximum Quantity” shall mean _________ MMBtu of Gas per Day.
+“Maximum Quantity” shall mean shall mean 250,000 MMBtu of gas per Day for the period commencing October 1, 2000 and continuing through December 31, 2000, and 110,000 MMBtu of gas per Day for the period commencing January 1, 2001 and continuing through December 31, 2001.
+Provided, however if Customer exercises the 2001 Option, then the Maximum Quantity for the period commencing January 1, 2001 and continuing through December 31, 2001 shall be 250,000 MMBtu of gas per Day.

 “Month” shall mean the period beginning on the first Day of a calendar month and on the first Day of the next succeeding calendar month.

 “MMBtu” shall mean one million British Thermal Units.